PHP2560-Statistical-Programming-R/r-package-beautiful-day/README.md

 # ENVHTH PACKAGE
-Authors: Annie Yang   Yiquan Xu
+Authors: Annie Yang; Yiquan Xu

 ## THE IDEA OF OUR PACKAGE